 These functions set a mask that defines a limit to the typed number.
 Works only for integers and floats.
-Limitations: since the validation process is performed key by key, the user cannot type intermediate numbers (even inside the limit) if they are not following predetermined rules h: Ihandle of IupText or IupMatrix autofill: When "1", turns the auto-fill mode on.
-In auto-fill mode, whenever possible, literal characters will be automatically added to the field min: Minimum value accepted in the fieldmax: Maximum value accepted in the field lin, col: Line and column numbers in the matrix
+Limitations: since the validation process is performed key by key, the user cannot type intermediate numbers (even inside the limit) if they are not following predetermined rules autofill: When "1", turns the auto-fill mode on.
+In auto-fill mode, whenever possible, literal characters will be automatically added to the field min: Minimum value accepted in the fieldmax: Maximum value accepted in the field